kaylh/old-RetroBat-obsolete/readme.md

 ## Credits

 * EmulationStation (c) 2014 Alec Lofquist, contributions from community.
+* RetroBat use EmulationStation FCAMOD by Fabrice Caruso.
 * RetroArch by Libretro Team.
 * game-icons.net/1x1/lorc by Lorc
 * NextFull ES Theme by Lorenzolamas, AlekFull and KOT Production.